backstage/backstage/plugins/permission-node/api-report.md

 import { AuthorizeDecision } from '@backstage/plugin-permission-common';
 import { AuthorizeQuery } from '@backstage/plugin-permission-common';
 import { AuthorizeRequestOptions } from '@backstage/plugin-permission-common';
-import { AuthorizeResult } from '@backstage/plugin-permission-common';
 import { BackstageIdentityResponse } from '@backstage/plugin-auth-node';
+import { ConditionalPolicyDecision } from '@backstage/plugin-permission-common';
 import { Config } from '@backstage/config';
+import { DefinitivePolicyDecision } from '@backstage/plugin-permission-common';
 import express from 'express';
 import { Identified } from '@backstage/plugin-permission-common';
 import { NotCriteria } from '@backstage/plugin-permission-common';